 - Environment Variable.
 Set

 - Default OS Application Data.
-See below for details.

-These options are evaluated in the above order, so if multiple options are set, the first valid option will be used.
+If multiple options are set, the first valid option will be used.
 The default application data location for each operating system is the following:

 Linux (in order of availability)